Looking for an over-the-top tasty grilled vegetarian sandwich? This Grilled Buffalo Cauliflower Sandwich will blow your

 - 1 tomato

-- Slice the cauliflower into large florets; make sure they are fairly large, which makes them easier to grill.
+- Chop the cauliflower into large florets; make sure they are fairly large, which makes them easier to grill.
 Measure out 6 cups florets.
 In a large bowl, add the cauliflower and mix it with the olive oil and kosher salt.
 Grill for about 12-18 minutes until charred and tender.
 Remove from the grill and immediately toss with the sauce (below).
 If you’re roasting the cauliflower, line a baking sheet with parchment paper or a silicone mat, then place the cauliflower in a single layer on the sheet.
 Roast for 25-30 minutes until it is tender and browned, stirring once halfway through.

 - Make the blue cheese dressing: stir together the Greek yogurt, dill, garlic powder, onion powder, kosher salt, and blue cheese crumbles.